 The new US president has also signaled that the United States, under his administration, would be far more tolerant of the illegal Israeli settlement construction.

 More than half a million Israelis live in over 230 illegal settlements built since the 1967 Israeli occupation of the Palestinian territories of the West Bank and East al-Quds.

 The continued expansion of Israeli settlements has created a major obstacle for the efforts to establish peace in the Middle East.

 Trump said last week Israel’s construction of illegal settlements is not a good thing but “I don’t want to condemn Israel.”

 He made the remarks in an interview with Israeli newspaper Israel Hayom, ahead of Netanyahu’s visit to the White House.

 “They (settlements) don’t help the process.
 I can say that,” he told the pro-Netanyahu daily.
 “There is so much land left.
 And every time you take land for settlements, there is less land left.
 But we are looking at that, and we are looking at some other options we’ll see.
 But no, I am not somebody that believes that going forward with these settlements is a good thing for peace.”

-Posted by Ian Greenhalgh on February 18, 2017, With 1788 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on February 18, 2017, With 1795 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.